Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 - Create another new folder in your Unity project's Assets directory titled Plugins.
 Copy the downloaded `Urdf.dll` into this Plugins directory.

-- Find and select `Assets/Plugins/Urdf.dll` in the Project window and uncheck `Validate References` in the Inspector.
+- Return to Unity.
+Find and select `Assets/Plugins/Urdf.dll` in the Project window and uncheck `Validate References` in the Inspector.
 Apply these changes.

 ![](img/1_dll.png)